Killing of Mark Duggan: Criminal activity

-According to Tony Thompson of the London Evening Standard, Duggan may have been a founding member of North London's "Star Gang", an offshoot of the Tottenham Mandem gang.
+According to Tony Thompson of the Evening Standard, London edition, Duggan may have been a founding member of North London's "Star Gang", an offshoot of the Tottenham Mandem gang.
 Unnamed police sources alleged via The Daily Telegraph that Duggan was a "well known gangster" and a "major player and well known to the police in Tottenham".

 Officers attached to Operation Trident had Duggan under surveillance; police stated that they suspected Duggan was planning to commit a crime in retaliation for the killing of his cousin, Kelvin Easton, who was stabbed to death outside a bar in East London in March 2011.
 Duggan was described as having been increasingly paranoid as a consequence of his cousin's death.
 The Daily Telegraph alleged that Duggan was bound to avenge his cousin's death by the "street code" of the gang.

-After Duggan's death, he was described as a drug dealer by the police and others, an allegation denied by his family and friends.
-Duggan's family said the allegations against Duggan were "disinformation", and that he was "not a gang member and he had no criminal record".
-Duggan had been convicted of cannabis possession and handling stolen goods.
+After Duggan's death, he was alleged to be a drug dealer by reports.
+Duggan's family said that Duggan was "not a gang member and he had no criminal record".
+The inquest into his death was told that he had been convicted of cannabis possession and handling stolen goods.
 His fiancée said he had spent time on remand.